Admissions

 Application Process Details

-When you are ready, complete our online application.* We do not charge a fee to apply in order to create access for all and to support our mission.
+When you are ready, complete our online application.* We do not charge a fee to apply.

-Once you complete the online form, you’ll get an email that lists additional items needed to complete your application.
-You can submit these items using this additional document upload form, send your materials via email to admissions@nbss.edu, or send them via mail to NBSS Admissions, 150 North Street, Boston, MA 02109.
+After submitting the form, you will receive an email listing the additional required materials.
+You can submit these items by using this additional document upload form, by email to admissions@nbss.edu, or by mail to NBSS Admissions, 150 North Street, Boston, MA 02109.

 *A hard copy application is available by request.